Best Household Germ Killers

 • Look for 70 percent alcohol concentration.
 Know that higher isn't always better.
 Isopropyl alcohol at 99 percent is pure isopropyl and evaporates before it can attack germs.

-• Keep the surface visibly wet for a minimum of 30 seconds to ensure the alcohol destroys all germs.
+• Keep the surface visibly wet for at least 30 seconds to ensure the alcohol kills all germs.

-Places to disinfect with alcohol: Computer keyboards, remote controls, smartphones, and anything else with a touchscreen.
+Places to disinfect with alcohol: computer keyboards, remote controls, smartphones, and any other touchscreen devices.
 Just don't soak your electronics or get liquid near any openings.

 When used properly, any of the above germ-killers can be counted on to get the deadly job done on your home's surfaces.